MicrosoftDocs/azure-dev-docs/articles/github/github-actions.md

 # Deploy to Azure using GitHub Actions

 You use GitHub Actions for Azure to automate your workflows to deploy to Azure.
-To get started, see these three GitHub Actions:
+To get started, see these GitHub Actions:

-- [Azure/webapps-deploy action](https://github.com/Azure/webapps-deploy), to deploy to Azure Web Apps and Azure Web App for Containers
+- [Azure/webapps-deploy](https://github.com/Azure/webapps-deploy) action, to deploy to Azure Web Apps and Azure Web App for Containers
 - [Azure/appservice-settings](https://github.com/Azure/appservice-settings) to configure App settings, connection strings and other general settings in bulk using JSON syntax on your Azure WebApp (Windows or Linux) or any of its deployment slots.

 > [!NOTE]